pathanjalisrinivasan/Business-Startup-Advisor/README.md

 # Business Startup Advisor with MCP Agents

-This project demonstrates the use of agent-based systems and the Model Context Protocol (MCP) to create a comprehensive business startup advisor.
+This project demonstrates the use of agent-based systems and the Model Context Protocol to create a comprehensive business startup advisor.
 It utilizes specialized AI agents to analyze various aspects of a business idea, providing a structured and insightful startup plan.

 ## Overview